 MDNA209 can be used to induce the opposite effect.
-This Superkine mimics the shape of IL-2 and is also 200 to 1,000 times more likely to bind IL-2R $\beta$ .
+This Superkine mimics the shape of IL-2 and is also 200 to 1,000 times more likely to bind IL-2Rβ.
 But rather than triggering IL-2 signaling, MDNA209 acts as an antagonist, blocking the receptor and preventing it from transmitting the signal.
 This could be used for diseases such as autoimmune disorders where it is essential to prevent T cells from becoming activated and attacking healthy tissue.
+MDNA209 is not in active development as of March 31, 2019.